California to stop sales of new gas-powered cars by 2035

 “This is the next big global industry and California wants to dominate it,” he said.
 “Today California is making a big bold move in that direction.”

-He painted a contrast between manufacturers embracing electrification and those attempting to resist the headwinds.
+He painted a contrast between manufacturers embracing electrification and those attempting to resist the head winds.
 California is home to the country’s largest electric vehicle manufacturer, Tesla Motors, which is based in Fremont.
-Tesla announced a plan this week to vertically integrate its battery manufacturing, attempting to unite all the elements of battery production under a single umbrella to usher in a push to build 20 million vehicles per year, up from its current production, which is less than one million.
+Tesla announced a plan this week to vertically integrate its battery manufacturing, attempting to unite all the elements of battery production under a single umbrella to usher in a push to build 20 million vehicles per year, up from its current production, which is less than 1 million.

-Newsom highlighted the example of another storied American car company, Ford Motor Co., which has introduced electric vehicles into its fleet.
+Newsom highlighted the example of another storied American car company, Ford Motor, which has introduced electric vehicles into its fleet.

 “They’re not willing to suffer the fate of a future of dirtier air, dirtier water, and more climate disruption,” he said.